Seminar V: Rhetorical Histories

 but as soon as their moment had passed, they became objects of rare and occasional

-attention, of interest only to scholars.
+attention, chiefly of interest to scholars.

 Topics for Discussion